crystal-lang/crystal-book/docs/syntax_and_semantics/literals/proc.md

 # A Proc accepting a single Int32 argument and returning a String
 Proc(Int32, String)

-# A proc accepting no arguments and returning Void
+# A proc accepting no arguments and returning Nil
-Proc(Void)
+Proc(Nil)

 # A proc accepting two arguments (one Int32 and one String) and returning a Char
 Proc(Int32, String, Char)